-Figure 1 describes spatial distribution of communal conflict in Indonesia.
+We begin by presenting geographical distribution of communal conflict in Indonesia.
+Figure 1 describes geographical distribution of communal conflict in Indonesia.
 The highest incidence shows at district across Papua province particularly districts in the border areas such as Jayapura, Mappi, Mamberamo Raya and Supiori.
 Most of these districts are new created districts which are established following decentralisation.
 High number of communal conflict also occurs across districts at North Sumatra province such as Langkat, Deli Serdang, and Karo as well as Aceh province such as Aceh Tengah, Aceh Besar, and Aceh Tenggara.
 It also shows a dense communal conflict in Jakarta, capital city of Indonesia and Tangerang district in Banten province.
 Tangerang is also recognised as a new district created following decentralisation.